ioccc-src/winner/1993/vanb/README.md

 	octal numbers:		octal digits
 	grouping:		()

 No spaces are allowed in the expression.
 To avoid shell expansion, one should surround the expression in single quotes.

 It is a good thing that this program consists of only one expression, otherwise it might become hard to understand.  :-)

-    NOTE: we could not compile this entry under modern macOS but it will work fine under linux.
-It likely fails to compile under macOS because its gcc is actually just clang which is more strict about the type of the third argument of main().
-If you have gcc under macOS it might work just as well.
-    We did not test other systems.

 ## Author's comments